adval25/UnityHorrorGamePrototype/README.md

 - Expanding the weapon system with additional firearms and melee combat.
 - Refining the UI and HUD for an improved player experience.
 - Keyboard controls.

----

-This README clearly presents your contributions while keeping it engaging for potential employers or collaborators.
-Let me know if you’d like any refinements! 🚀